Shirajuki/Shirajuki/README.md

 I am Jonny - an Informatics student at [NTNU](https://ntnu.no/) developing web- and mobile applications from Norway ✨.

-I have always been passionate about web and mobile applications.
 Aside from development, I am also part of the norwegian CTF team [Corax](https://corax.team/).
 Playing CTFs and solving challenges while learning new things in the field of cybersecurity is something I also enjoy.

-- 🔭 I’m currently working on Electron applications and PWAs!
+- 🔭 I’m currently working on Figma mockups, Electron applications and PWAs!
 - 🌱 I’m currently learning Dart, Flutter and NextJS.
 - 👯 I’m looking to collaborate on application ideas and game development!
 - 📫 You can reach me at [Email](mailto:jonnynl@stud.ntnu.no), [Twitter](https://twitter.com/shirajukii), and [LinkedIn](https://www.linkedin.com/in/shirajuki/)